jkutner/jkutner.github.com/_posts/2020-12-29-program-minecraft-with-python.md

 To begin, you'll need to install a few tools and create a Docker image for your server.

-### Build the image
+### Build the server

 Open a terminal because you'll need to run several commands.
 On MacOS you can open `Terminal.app` and on Windows you can open `cmd.exe`.

-To run the commands in this tutorial, you'll need to install [Pack](https://buildpacks.io/docs/tools/pack/), which requires that you also install [Docker](https://www.docker.com/products/docker-desktop).
+To run the commands, you'll need to install [Pack](https://buildpacks.io/docs/tools/pack/) and [Docker](https://www.docker.com/products/docker-desktop).
 Click those links and follow the installation instructions.
 Then make sure everything is working by running the following commands:

-(warning: do not include the `>` character in your commands.
+_(warning: do not include the `>` character in your commands.
 That's only meant to show the [prompt](https://www.lifewire.com/command-prompt-2625840).
-On Windows this will look something like `C:\>`)
+On Windows this will look something like `C:\>`)_

 ```
 > docker ps